1. How to Install and Activate Look Designer 2

 2.1 List of Camera Input Profiles that supported on LD 2.6

 This is the List of Input Camera that we support.

-It's very important that you select the right Camera Input Profile to get the best performance from Look Designer 2.1
+You must select the right Camera Input Profile to get the best performance from Look Designer 2.6

 ARRI Log C